evansx1/OpenWheatherApp/README.md

     - **Get geolocation by IP address**: http://localhost:{YOUR_PORT}/v1/location
     - **Get current weather by city or current location**: http://localhost:{YOUR_PORT}/v1/current/:{city}?
     - **Get forecast weather for the incoming 5 days by city or current location**: http://localhost:{YOUR_PORT}/v1/forecast:{city}?

+## How to run unit test

+1. run the following script:

+     `npm run test`